floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 the best/worst example).

-The situation in C is a whole lot simpler, copying a struct is always a straight copy operation without involving custom code.
+The situation in C is a whole lot simpler, copying a struct is always a straight data copy without involving custom code.

 Furthermore, the "new" 64-bit calling conventions pack small structs into registers (at least on Intel, don't know what's the situation on ARM).
 So